ipa320/jenkins_setup/README.md

 should always be available and possible.
 Now you can decide if every user can sign up or if the admin has to do this.

-It you use this, you have to create an user before you go on.
+If you use this, you have to create an user before you go on.
 This user will later on act as the admin user.
 Therefore save the configurations and **sign up** (upper right corner).
 Came back afterwards.